 In case you or your children do experience sunburn, make sure you pack aloe vera gel to sooth sunburn.
 This will minimise the level of discomfort.

 These days travel safety incorporates much more global awareness than ever before, with so many parts of the world in unrest.
 This means it is essential to do your research before you travel to make sure you are choosing destinations that will be safe for your family.
 No location in the world is completely safe and secure from potential risks, whether it be natural disasters, terrorism or victim of unexpected and unfortunate crime, so it helps to be as aware and armed with as much information as you possible can.

-For this reason, travel insurance is essential in case you need to cancel a trip and recover some costs due to a chance in the safety of the destination.
+For this reason, travel insurance is essential in case you need to cancel a trip and recover some costs due to a chance in the safety of the destination (learn what is an EHIC before traveling to Europe).
 It also helps you manage expenses that may occur while travelling in case of trouble circumstances.